MESA-CodeEE/CodeEE/README.md

 - Participant are required to submit a Google form (you need to find where is the Google Form) consisting of
   > - All hints gathered from Stage 1
   > - Spectrum Upload Screenshot (as prove of completing first stage)

+## NOTE :

+Please join back the General tab in Microsoft Teams after the submission is done before the closing ceremony.